Mafia-Hands/Mafia/README.md

 ## Contributing

-If you would like to contribute to this project, please make sure to follow our [Contributing-Guidlines](https://github.com/Mafia-Hands/Mafia/wiki/Contributing-Guidelines)s.
+If you would like to contribute to this project, please make sure to follow our [Contributing Guidlines](https://github.com/Mafia-Hands/Mafia/wiki/Contributing-Guidelines).

 ## Authors and acknowledgement

 This project was coordinated by and for the University of Auckland course SOFTENG 701.

+Thanks to:

 -   University of Auckland - for providing the opportunity to work on and create this project
 -   Dr Kelly Blincoe - for assistance with the development of this project

-Special thanks to the members of Group 4 (Mafia Hands) for their hard work and dedication towards this project.
+Also, special thanks to the members of Group 4 (Mafia Hands) for their hard work and dedication towards this project.
 A detailed list of their contributions can be found [here.](https://github.com/Mafia-Hands/Mafia/wiki/Contributions)

 ## Project Status